AnshulJawale/Evolutionary-Game-Theory/README.md

 #### Axelrod's tournament
   Axelrod's Tournament, proposed by political scientist Robert Axelrod in his book "The Evolution of Cooperation" (1984), is a seminal study in evolutionary game theory.
 It aimed to explore strategies for cooperation and the emergence of cooperation in repeated prisoner's dilemma interactions.

-## TODO Next

-Other games involved in evolutionary game theory : the War of Attrition, Prisoner's Dilemma, Iterated Prisoner's Dilemma, selfish gene game. (and their simulations in python maybe)